Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Abstract

 \section{Abstract}

-Neuromorphic hardware has been proposed and also been produced for decades.
-One of the main goals of this hardware is to leverage distributed computing and event-driven circuit design and achieve power-efficient AI system.
-The name ``neuromorphic'' is derived from its spiking and local computational nature, which mimics the fundamental activity of an animal's nervous system.
-Neurons as well as distributed computing cores of neuromorphic hardware use single bit data, called a spike, for inter-communication.
-To construct a spiking model for neuromorphic hardware, the conventional approach is to build spiking neural networks (SNNs).
-SNN replaces the nonlinearity part of artificial neural networks (ANNs) in the realm of deep learning with spiking neurons, where the spiking neuron mimic the basic behavior of bio-neurons.
-However, there is still a performance gap between SNN and ANN counterpart.
-In this paper, we explore a new path from ANN to neuromorphic hardware.
-The SDANN framework is proposed to directly implement quantized ANN on hardware, eliminating the need for tuning the trainable parameters or any performance degradation.
-With the power of quantized ANN, our SDANN provides a lower bound of the functionality of neuromorphic hardware.
-Meanwhile, we have also proposed scaling methods in case of the limited bit-width support in hardware.
-Spike sparsity methods are also provided for further energy optimization.
-Experiments on various tasks demonstrate the usefulness of our SDANN framework.
-Beyond toy examples and software implementation, we successfully deploy the spiking models of SDANN on real neuromorphic hardware, demonstrating the feasibility of the SDANN framework.
+Neuromorphic hardware aims to leverage distributed computing and event-driven circuit design to achieve an energy-efficient AI system.
+The name ``neuromorphic'' is derived from its spiking and local computing nature, which mimics the fundamental activity of an animal's nervous system.
+In neuromorphic hardware, neurons, i.e., computing cores use single-bit, event-driven data (called spikes) for inter-communication, which differs substantially from conventional hardware.
+To leverage the advantages of neuromorphic hardware and implement a computing model, the conventional approach is to build spiking neural networks (SNNs).
+SNNs replace the nonlinearity part of artificial neural networks (ANNs) in the realm of deep learning with spiking neurons, where the spiking neuron mimics the basic behavior of bio-neurons.
+However, there is still a performance gap between SNNs and their ANN counterparts.
+In this paper, we explore a new way to map computing models onto neuromorphic hardware.
+We propose a Spiking-Driven ANN (SDANN) framework that directly implements quantized ANN on hardware, eliminating the need for tuning the trainable parameters or any performance degradation.
+With the power of quantized ANN, our SDANN ensures a lower bound of implementation performance on neuromorphic hardware.
+To address the limitation of bit width support on hardware, we propose bias calibration and scaled integration methods.
+Experiments on various tasks demonstrate that our SDANN achieves exactly the same accuracy as the quantized ANN.
+Beyond toy examples and software implementation, we successfully deployed and validated our spiking models on real neuromorphic hardware, demonstrating the feasibility of the SDANN framework.